EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Transcript hashes TH_2, TH_3, TH_4 used for key derivation and as additional authenticated data.

-* Computationally independent keys derived from the ECDH shared secret and used for encryption of different messages.
+* Computationally independent keys derived from the ECDH shared secret and used for authenticated encryption of different messages.

 * Verification of a common preferred cipher suite: